jetatar/jetatar.github.io/cloud_storage.md

 cloudBackup.py -h
 ```

-Note: Setting *dt* to 0 will running the backup once and exit.
+Note: Setting *dt* to 0 will run the backup once and exit.
 To do so execute:
 ```
 cloudBackup.py -dt 0
 ```